Opening a Business Bank Account: How Business Bank Accounts Work

 Whether you open your bank account online or in person, you’ll need documentation of several personal and business details.
 Different banks may have their own verification requirements, depending on the type of business you own and the type of account you’re looking to open.

-Here is a general list of what you might need to have on hand to make the opening process most efficient:
+Here is a general list of what you might need to open a bank account for your business:

 • Your name, birthdate, and Social Security number